joaonc/qt_playground/docs/ui.md

   same and everything is similar.
   In Qt Creator there's the concept of _Project_ and the resource file needs to first be associated with the project to then be used in the `.ui` file.

+!!!
+Note

+    SVG files may not work on some machines if the required dependencies are not installed.
+    For that reason, working only with PNG, ICO and JPG files.

+    For a list of supported formats in the current machine:

+    ```python
+    from PySide6.QtGui import QImageReader

+    for x in QImageReader.supportedImageFormats():
+        print(x.toStdString())
+    ```